Parthyapps/Kotlin_Most_Important_Topics/README.md

 println("Result: $result") // Output: Result: 30
 ```

-# Kotlin: lateinit vs lazy – When to Use What?
--🔹 When to Use lateinit
-- **Use lateinit when we dont know the initial value at the time class creation.**
-- ✅ Can be used with var (mutable)
-- ✅ lateinit cannot used with nullabale types
-- ✅ Works with non primitive data types only
-- ✅ lateinit cannot be used with primitive type (Int, char, float)
--     lateinit var binding: ActivityMainBinding

-- 🔹 When to Use lazy
-- ✅ Can be used wiht only val (immutable)
-- ✅ Will occupy storage only when it get used
-- ✅ lazy properties are checked for initialization at compile time.
-- ✅ lazy can be used with primitive type (Int, char, float)
-- ✅ for constant variable use lazy and value not change

 # Extensions and Infix Functions
 - ✅ Extension functions allow you to add new functionality to existing classes without altering their source code.
    ```kotlin